City Clerk & CityTreasurer's Office -Monday - Friday, 8:00 AM to 4:30 PM

-The City Planning Commission meets regularly at 6:00 pm, on the Second Monday of the month.
+The City Planning Commission meets regularly at 6:00 pm, on the First and Third Monday of each month.

 The City of Napavine was incorporated in 1913, and celebrated its Centennial in 2013.
 There have been many changes through the years in leadership, staffing, citizens and residential and commercial growth.
 The one factor that has remained constant is the "small town, hometown sense of security and a great place to raise a family".

 Thanks to All for Making Napavine a Great Community!

 Napavine, originally incorporated on November 21, 1913, the population in 2013 was 1,795 people and has grown to 1,870 people in 2016 per the populations estimate by Washington State Office of Financial Management which is updated on April 1 and considered one of the fastest growing cities in Lewis County.

 1913 Circa - Know these men?

 The City and its Urban Growth Area encompass 4.08 square miles; twice the size it was nine years ago when the City initiated an aggressive annexation policy.

 Annexation of the Exit 71 and Exit 72 areas gave Napavine the highly desired access to the I-5 corridor and to Highway 12 and Eastern Washington.
 These Exits are dense commercial and retail areas that are highly visible and well traveled.
 Napavine also has a railroad spur at the South end of the City that can provide additional freight and shipping options.